Fania/magic-SVG/readme.md

 - rotate the square until the smallest number in any corner is top left
 - the second number in the top row must be lower than the first number in the second row

-This is different to the order we employ which is normal numerical order given by the generation algorithm in Haskell.
+This is the normal numerical order given by the generation algorithm in Haskell.

 ## Classification